srid/ema/docs/start/tutorial.md

   H.html $ do
     H.head $ do
       H.title "Basic site"
+      H.base !
+A.href "/" -- This is important.
     H.body $ do
       H.div !
 A.class_ "container" $ do
         case r of